WilRocha97/WilRocha97/README.md

 - 👋 Hi, I’m @WilRocha97
-- 👀 I’m interested in games, cars, movies, series, cience and tecnologi!
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and javascript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me instagram @wilrocha_

 <!---